sramteke171/deere-project4-express-api-starter/README.md

    JWT_SECRET=pancakes
    ```

 1. Check out your `config/config.json` file.
-You'll need to create a database called `project4_development` in pgAdmin or from any directory in the Terminal:
+You'll need to create a database called `project4_development` (or feel free to rename the database) in pgAdmin or from any directory in the Terminal:

    ```
-   $ createdb project4_development
+   createdb project4_development
    ```

 1. Sequelize is included in the app.
 You have a `User` model.
 Run `npx sequelize db:migrate` to create the `Users` table in your database.